justinmichaelvieira/ezdmb/README.md

 Qt 5 (https://www.qt.io/)

 ## How to run
-1. Clone or download all files.
+1. Clone or download all files (be sure to include and install the prerequisites above, if you don't have them)!
 2. Open a command line, and run `main.py` in the local ezdmb folder.
 For example, on Windows I might run `python c:\Users\Justin\Documents\ezdmb\main.py`.

 ## Instructions / Basic Operation